Skip to main content

 The ground of originality and creativity is usually the first base hit when bagging on the Disney remakes: they are bad because Disney should be delivering creative new stories, not just retelling old ones.

 There's a lot about this that I agree with.
 Plow through the 90s for their biggest hits and you find films like Jurassic Park and Titanic.
 Plow the 2010s for their most important contributions to cinema, and you find films from the 90s.
-There's something embarrassing and even unnerving about how dependant we are on pre-existing content within entertainment, something I cover thoroughly in my rant on Toy Story 4.
+There's something embarrassing and even unnerving about how dependent we are on pre-existing content within entertainment, something I cover thoroughly in my rant on Toy Story 4.

 The common line surrounding these remakes is "we've already seen this story before."
 This is partially true and very dependent on which remake we're talking about.
 For every "Lion King," which hits the notes of its animated predecessor beat-for-beat, there is a "Jungle Book," which borrows some of the story points of the original movie but builds its own narrative from it, even diverging wildly from its preordained ending.

 Even small changes can make for entirely unique experiences.
 I’ve seen Beauty and the Beast on stage a good half-dozen times and counting.
 Some might consider that superfluous or repetitive, “It’s just the same story over and over again,” but I don’t.
 Yes, it’s always the same song of a tortured beast falling for a bright young woman (not that one) and becoming a better person for it, but each production sings that song in a slightly different way, emphasizing different notes.
 Some Beasts really lean into the Phantom of the Opera-like tragedy of the character, other times they play him like an overgrown puppy.
-The unique inflections in acting, design, and directing all add up, and through each imagining I discover some new angle of a story I know intimately.
+The unique inflections in acting, design, and directing all add up, and through each imagining I discover some new angle of the story.

 When the foundational story is good, and the production is committed to excellence, the experience is rewarding such that it doesn’t matter that I’ve seen the show over and over.
 Really, it doesn’t matter that I’ve seen the animated film over and over.
 The question posed by the remakes is whether the same can be said for restaging the story on film.